How does product design work?

 Prototyping of steel structures

-Prototyping is used to check product parameters and quality, optimise the user experience and evaluate the performance of design options for creating the final solution.
+Prototyping is used to check product parameters and quality, optimize the user experience, and evaluate the performance of design options for creating the final solution.
 There are several types of prototyping:

 • functional prototype—designed for functional tests.

-• A PoP (Proof of Principle) or PoC (Proof of Concept) is a prototype based on the quality of construction, design, and use of technology, not on its appearance.
+• A PoP (proof of principle) or PoC (proof of concept) is a prototype based on the quality of its construction, design, and use of technology, not on its appearance.

-• Visual prototype: optimising and focusing on the visual aspects of the product.
+• Visual prototype: optimizing and focusing on the visual aspects of the product.